-We advise founders, recruit and mentor marketers, and offer founder workshops for SaaS startups.
+We advise founders, recruit and mentor marketers, and invest in SaaS startups.
 We also run a marketer-led syndicate and a job board.
 MKT1 is a partnership co-founded by Emily Kramer & Kathleen Estreich, former leaders at companies like Asana, Intercom, Box & Carta.

-We love helping marketers and founders build high-growth companies.
+We help founders and marketers build high-growth companies.

 We work with founders and marketing leaders on everything from hiring to positioning, planning, and pricing.

-Kathleen & Emily both angel invest individually and through our marketing-led syndicate, MKT1 Collective, co-led with Helen Min, Head of Marketing at AngelList.
+Kathleen & Emily both angel invest individually and from our fund & syndicate.

 We've worked at some of the most successful SaaS companies over the last 15 years, building marketing and operations teams.